Voxellius/Voxel/README.md

 # Voxel
-> Please refrain from sharing Voxel on social media platforms such as Hacker News and Reddit for the time being.
-Voxellius wishes to maintain control over the timing and extent that Voxel and its other projects are officially announced.

 **Voxel** is a loosely-typed programming language that is designed to be powerful, versatile, easy-to-use and portable.
 It has a C-like syntax and has many features that can be found in other modern programming languages.

 Portability is a key goal of Voxel — especially so that programs written in it can run on low-powered hardware, such as microcontrollers.
 Voxel achieves this by compiling source code into a bytecode format, called **VxC** (Voxel Code).
 Voxel can generate space-efficient bytecode by using a number of optimisations, including name mangling and dead code elimination (DCE) via static code analysis.